 - Do not prop dormitory doors open. - Keep money out of sight in your dorm room.
 Better yet, open up a bank account locally and keep your money in your bank account.
-If you need to keep a larger amount of money in the dormitory, please have your dormitory supervisor lock it up for you - Keep valuables in a safe area--ask your dormitory supervisor for help. - Avoid situations where alcohol or drugs are present. - Be aware of your surroundings and use common sense. - ◆ Stay in areas that are well lit at night.
+If you need to keep a larger amount of money in the dormitory, please have your dormitory supervisor lock it up for you - Keep valuables in a safe area--ask your dormitory supervisor for help. - Avoid situations where alcohol or drugs are present. - Be aware of your surroundings and use common sense. - Stay in areas that are well lit at night.
 Walk in the company of friends.
-If you are returning to campus between 10 pm - 2 am (3 am on Fridays and Saturdays) and would like an escort back to your dormitory, you may make arrangements to have campus security personnel meet you at your parking lot.
 Please express your security concerns and bring your security needs to the Vice President for Student Life.
 Report all security concerns as soon as possible to the Student Life Office. - Don't hesitate to call a member of the dormitory staff if you feel threatened or if you observe suspicious behavior.